hsnknc-engineer/LAMBDA-CICD/README.md

 <br>

 ## Conclusion

-This project highlights the integration of GitHub Actions with AWS to create a seamless CI/CD pipeline for deploying Lambda functions.
-By automating the deployment process, you ensure consistency, speed, and reliability in pushing updates to your AWS infrastructure.
+This project showcases how to integrate GitHub Actions with AWS Lambda to automate the deployment process.
+By using CI/CD pipelines, we ensure that our AWS Lambda function is always up to date with the latest code pushed to the repository.
+This removes the need for manual updates via the AWS Console and guarantees consistency across environments.